Emergency Line: (002) 01061245741

 • For Medical Devices or In Vitro Medical devices which are meant to be used by lay person Greek language is compulsory

-Who should make this communication:
+Who should make this Communication?

-When to make this communication: Before placing a medical device into the market.
+Before placing a medical device into the market.

-Barriers: Cyprus imposes no import restrictions, welcoming products that align with EU regulations.
+Cyprus imposes no import restrictions, welcoming products that align with EU regulations.
 The import environment is receptive to innovative, high-quality equipment, fostering an open market for diverse goods.

-Market entry: As a member of the EU, the Republic of Cyprus aligns its medical device legislation with key EU directives, including active implantable medical devices 90/385/EEC, medical devices 93/42/EEC, and in-vitro medical devices 98/79/EC, along with supplemental directives.
+As a member of the EU, the Republic of Cyprus aligns its medical device legislation with key EU directives, including active implantable medical devices 90/385/EEC, medical devices 93/42/EEC, and in-vitro medical devices 98/79/EC, along with supplemental directives.
 Trade in medical products is duty-free within the EU, and non-EU manufacturers must designate an EU-based authorized representative unless they have a registered EU business.
-The representative serves as the contact point for Cypriot authorities, handling administrative tasks or functioning as an importer/distributor.
-Products for use in Cyprus should bear the “Conformité Européene” (CE) mark, signifying compliance with EU directives.
-A correctly CE-marked device requires no additional approval for EU-wide marketing.
-Additional requirements may apply based on the medical product, particularly regarding device information language

-Additional information: On April 5, 2017, two new regulations governing medical devices were adopted, coming into effect on May 25, 2017, and replacing the existing directives.
+On April 5, 2017, two new regulations governing medical devices were adopted, coming into effect on May 25, 2017, and replacing the existing directives.
 However, these regulations would only become applicable following a designated transitional period.
 Specifically, the Regulation on medical devices would take effect three years after its entry into force in spring 2020, while the Regulation on in vitro diagnostic medical devices would be applicable five years after entry into force in spring 2022.

 For products that are already registered in a European country, bear the CE mark, and are accompanied by all the relevant certificates, it is mandatory that all such products intended for placement on the Cypriot Market must undergo notification to the Cyprus Medical Devices Competent Authority.

-How OMC Medical can assist you with the process
+How OMC Medical can assist you with the Process?

 • Act as your Authorized representative

-Why Choose Us
+Why Choose Us?

 • Working towards client satisfaction